Ethorbit/steamcmd-server-docker/README.md

 Set the umask for files installed by steamcmd, which is '0027' by default.

+* `SRCDS_RECURSIVE_FILE_PERMISSIONS`

+Set the UMASK to all existing files before starting server.
+This is off by default, which means only files created during installation have the UMASK applied.

 * `SRCDS_APPID`

 This is the Steam game's appid that you want steamcmd to install.
 (See https://developer.valvesoftware.com/wiki/Steam_Application_IDs)